wistia/wistia-open-docs/_posts/video-seo.md

 layout: post
 category: Public Sharing
 description: Video SEO is a powerful tool for your business, and here at Wistia we've got it fully covered.
 Learn the steps to get that set up in your account here.
-post_intro: <p>Video SEO is the act of proactively submitting your content, through what’s called a “Video Sitemap", so that it’s easier for Google and other search engines to find it.</p><p>Once your video sitemap is submitted your videos can:</p><ul><li>Appear inline in universal search results</li><li>Send people directly to your website when clicked on in search results</li><li>Boost overall placement for your page</li><li>Appear in video specific search results, like http://video.google.com</li></ul>
+post_intro: <p>Video SEO is the act of proactively submitting your content and providing on-page markup, through what’s called a “Video Sitemap", so that it’s easier for Google and other search engines to find it.</p><p>Once your video sitemap is submitted and you're using SEO style embeds your videos can:</p><ul><li>Appear inline in universal search results</li><li>Send people directly to your website when clicked on in search results</li><li>Boost overall placement for your page</li><li>Appear in video specific search results, like http://video.google.com</li></ul>
 ---

 <div class="expert_tip video_seo">